List of mountain ranges of Pakistan

 Karakoram range as seen from International Space Station.

 Satellite image of a part of the Sulaiman Range.

 Labelled mountain ranges of Pakistan on map, photograph by NASA.

 Pakistan is home to many mountains above 7,000 m.
-Five of the world's fourteen mountains taller than 8,000 m referred as "eight-thousanders" are in Pakistan, four of which are near Concordia.
+Five of the world's fourteen mountains higher than 8,000 m (referred as "eight-thousanders") are in Pakistan, four of which are near Concordia.

 Most of Pakistan's high peaks are located in the Karakoram range, the highest of which is K2 with a height of 8611 m, the second-highest peak on earth.
 The highest peak of Himalayan range in Pakistan is Nanga Parbat (8126 m), which is the ninth-highest peak of the world.
+Terich Mir (7708 m) is highest peak of Hindu Kush and thirty-third highest in the world.

 Mountain Ranges

 Following are the mountain ranges that are fully or partially included in Pakistan: